-- 1. Complete a Pre-Solo Progress check with an Authorized IP - 2.
+- 1. Complete a Pre-Solo Progress check with an Authorized IP(Within the previous 45 days) - 2.
 Pre-Solo Aeronautical Knowledge Endorsement - 3.
 Pre-Solo Flight Training Endorsement - 4.
 Solo Flight (First 90 Calendar-Day Period) Endorsement - 5.
 Solo Takeoffs and Landings at Another Airport within 25 NM Endorsement - 6.
-Renter's Insurance with a minimum of \$40,000 aircraft damage coverage - 7.
-The instructor must provide Long Island Aviators a copy of each additional endorsement issued to the student prior to student's execution of the endorsement(s) issued activity
+Renter's Insurance (1 year policy) with a minimum of \$40,000 aircraft damage coverage - 7.
+For each solo(including initial and any additional solo) must be approved by the students CFI(must be via text, email or in person)